-The University of Guam Sea Grant requests proposals to fund research in Guam, CNMI and the Freely Associated States for two-year projects.
-Projects should be directly relevant to the goals of the UOGSG Strategic Plan (2018-2023) and recent addendum updated in May 2022 to reflect new focus areas.
-Research projects within this region focused in these areas will be considered: 1) healthy coastal ecosystems; 2) sustainable fisheries and aquaculture, and 3) resilient communities and economies.
+The University of Guam Sea Grant Institutional Program (UOGSG) requests proposals to fund research in Guam, CNMI and the Freely Associated States for two-year projects.
+Projects should be directly relevant to the goals of the UOGSG Strategic Plan (2024-2027).
+Research projects within this region focused in these areas will be considered: 1) healthy coastal ecosystems; 2) sustainable fisheries and aquaculture, 3) resilient communities and economies; and 4) environmental literacy and workforce development.